Ahmad-Akhtar/Frequent-Itemset-Analysis-on-Amazon-Metadata-Using-Apriori-And-PCY/README.md

 - Abdurrehman 22I-1963

 # Data Set
-You can download data set (meta data 12gb) from this link :
+You can download data set (meta data 12gb) from this link:

 "https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/"

 Extract the zip to get the dataset of about 105gb.

 # Dependencies: